England’s 10 biggest landowners must grow more trees

-And despite the Prince of Wales being famed for his interest in environmentalism, his estate, the 130,000-acre Duchy of Cornwall, has just 6% woodland cover.
+And despite King Charles being famed for his interest in environmentalism, the estate he owned for 70 years and has now passed to his son the new Prince of Wales, the 130,000-acre Duchy of Cornwall, has just 6% woodland cover.

-Friends of the Earth acknowledges the vital importance of habitats outside of woodland that are also important for supporting nature and fighting the climate crisis, and that some landowners will prioritise restoring such habitats.
+Friends of the Earth acknowledges the vital importance of habitats besides woodland that are also key for supporting nature and fighting the climate crisis, and that some landowners will prioritise restoring such habitats.
 Recent analysis of unpublished Forestry Commission data found that there is enough suitable land in England to triple tree cover in England, without impacting on other Priority Habitats such as peat bogs.